akamalas5/Building-Knowledge-Graph-for-Digital-Thread/README.md

 # Model Requirements and Installation

+1. Coreference resolution-- Neuralcoref

+The hugging face neural coreference resolution model is used of resolving the coreference.
+This model takes work embeddings for several words inside and around each mention and features of the mentions like length, location of the mentions which results in a features representation of each mention and it’s surrounding.
+This is passed on to the set of neural net to obtain score of each par of mention and possible antecedent.
+The second neural net gives a score of a mention having no antecedent (possibly the reference to an entity in a text).
+The model then compares all these scores together and the highest scores to determine where a mention has an antecedent and which one should be.
+The text data is divided into sentences and sentences are processed for the resolution of coreferences.
+This is helpful to extract the information specific to each of the sentences.

 # Process Steps

 1. Extraction of brake literature from the Wikipedia, cleaning up of the text, resolve coreferences and split paragarmes in the sentenses and generate a